 If you are interested in Scholarships and Bursaries click here to find what is available.

 The Huff Family Fund will support organizations and institutions, through grants, that provide projects and programs that support in these areas:

 - Health Care and Human Services

 - Vital Signs Priority Areas as defined by TCF Vital Signs Reports, including:

 - Food Security

 Prince Edward County Built Heritage Fund

 In August 2010 the precipitous demolition of the 135 year old Methodist Episcopal Church, an iconic landmark on Main Street, Picton, brought concerned citizens together to discuss how important historic structures in the County could be saved.
-The realization that without intervention there was the distinct possibility that many of these buildings could be lost to us – and to future generations.
+They realized that without intervention many of these buildings could be lost to us – and to future generations.
 Thus the first Christmas House Tour Committee was formed and the first Tour was held in 2010.
 The reputation and success of the annual tour grows every year, with proceeds mounting in a fund designated for the preservation and protection of built structures determined to be important to the community and the history of Prince Edward County.
 The Prince Edward County Built Heritage Fund gave their first round of grants in summer 2015.

 2015 Recipients included: White Chapel Roof; Tower restoration at St Mary Magdalene; and window maintenance at the Picton Branch of the PEC Public Library.